FBI is searching a landfill for Jimmy Hoffa in latest attempt to solve decades-old mystery

 Mara Schneider, a spokeswoman for the FBI’s Detroit field office, confirmed that the agency had gotten a search warrant to survey what is now a plot of dirt below the heavily trafficked Pulaski Skyway connecting Newark and Jersey City.
 Agents completed the survey Oct.
 25 and 26 and are analyzing the data, she said.

-While Schneider did not confirm the search’s target, reports of the investigation suggest a renewed effort to solve a case that has become a cultural touchpoint and befuddled officials for nearly half a decade.
-The quest for Hoffa, once the president of the International Brotherhood of Teamsters, has led investigators to a field outside Detroit, a banquet hall, a garbage incinerating company and a California poker club, among other sites.
+While Schneider did not confirm the search’s target, reports of the investigation suggest a renewed effort to solve a case that has become a cultural touchpoint and befuddled officials for nearly half-a-decade.
+The quest for Hoffa, once the president of the International Brotherhood of Teamsters, has led investigators to a field outside Detroit, a banquet hall, a garbage-incinerating company and a California poker club, among other sites.

-The mystery began July 30, 1975, when Hoffa donned a navy sports shirt and matching pants and left his modest lakeside home about an hour north of Detroit.
+The mystery began July 30, 1975, when Hoffa donned a navy sports shirt and matching pants and left his modest lakeside home, which was about an hour car drive north of Detroit.
 He was meeting some men for lunch and would be home by 4 p.m., he told his wife, Josephine.

 On his way to Machus Red Fox Restaurant, Hoffa stopped at a friend’s office and named the men he was meeting.
 They were Anthony Giacalone, a Mafia member, and Anthony Provenzano, a part of the Genovese crime family, office workers later told investigators.

-The meeting may have been an attempt to resolve conflict over who would run the Teamsters.
+The meeting may have been an attempt to resolve a conflict over who would run the Teamsters.
 Hoffa had presided over the group until 1971, including while he was imprisoned on a jury-tampering conviction.
 President Richard M. Nixon later commuted Hoffa’s sentence on the condition that he not participate in union activities until 1980 — but Hoffa made clear that he did not intend to listen.

 So Hoffa stood that day in the fashionable restaurant’s parking lot, apparently waiting for someone, two witnesses later told police.
 Around 2:30 p.m., Hoffa called his wife to ask whether Giacalone had called the house, and he placed another call to a friend to say that Giacalone and Provenzano had stood him up.

 Hoffa never returned home.
 Police found his dark green Pontiac in the restaurant’s parking lot the next morning.
-The vehicle was empty, except for a pair of white gloves.
+The vehicle was empty except for a pair of white gloves.

 A federal grand jury heard from 70 witnesses but returned no indictments.
 In 1982, Hoffa was declared legally dead.